GoogleChrome/web.dev/src/site/content/en/media/video-and-source-tags/index.md

 [Try it]

 Compare the [responsive sample] to the [unresponsive version].
-As you can see, it's not a great user experience with the unresponsive version.
+As you can see, the unresponsive version isn't a great user experience.

 ### Device orientation